 The wonderful Bach to Baby return to Layer Marney Tower with a concert aimed towards the little ones.
 Tickets include admission to this stunning Tudor gatehouse (and its sheep, goats and café!).

 Violinist Sijie Chen returns for a third year to lead a workshop in partnership with Play Strings Colchester.
-Sign up to bring a young musician and give them an opportunity to learn from a former young musician, soloist, and one of the leading lights of period chamber performance.
+Sign up for yourself or bring a young musician to seize this wonderful opportunity to learn from a former BBC Young Musician finalist, soloist, and one of the leading lights of period chamber performance.

 St Mary's Church, Ardleigh